- Mitigate the effects of bullying (Zhou, Liu, Niu, Sun, & Fan, 2016);

 I have parents coming to see me frequently asking me about two buzz words they were told by a friend, another parent, a therapist, a doctor, or a teacher.
 These words are Perseveration and Echolalia.
 Let’s simplify these terms.

 Perseveration (pronounced: per•sev•er•a•tion) is the repetition of a particular response such as a word, phrase, ritual, or gesture (The American Heritage® Dictionary of the English Language, Fourth Edition).
 An example of this would be if a child fears the vacuum and continually asks if it is put away.
-Another example, which I see regularly is an apparent “obsession” with cars and/or trains, specifically with television/movies and/or the actual toy.
+Another example, which I see regularly is someone having a special interest with cars and/or trains, specifically with television/movies and/or the actual toy.
 Perhaps a child will ONLY play with his train set and when he plays with it he is uninterested in anything else, playing with it for hours on end.

 Amy Grant is a licensed Speech-Language Pathologist, Certified Autism Specialist and Clinic Director of Therapy Center of Buda.